charliebear2000/BistroBox/README.md

 ## Installation

 To install this application on your local computer, you will need to clone the repository from GitHub onto your local computer.
-You will need to run npm i to install all the modules.
+You will need to `run npm i` to install all the modules.
 The application requires the following module packages: REACT, Express.js, MongoDB, Node.js, Mongoose and Apollo Client.
 After you install the modules, run npm run seed in your terminal.
-After you have installed the modules and have the seeds running then enter run npm develop into your terminal.
+After you have installed the modules and have the seeds running then enter run `npm run develop` into your terminal.

 ---